george-wiles/fuel-truck-puzzle/README.md

+# Overview
+The KLM truck fueling puzzle has two parts:
+(i) the Java API that solves the layout as per the General Approach and provides a simple rest API to retrieve the layout.
+(ii) an Angular frontend that calls the app API and renders on a webpage.

 # General Approach
 1. Create a grid of m by n cells to represent the parking lot, plane and the fuel trucks.